It took me a long time to understand what a narcissist was. I wondered if I really had ever met one!

 A narcissist is defined as “someone with an inflated sense of their own importance, a deep need for admiration, and a lack of empathy for others.”
 A narcissist in the workplace will be someone who knows your weak spots and exploits them.
 They may at times be kind or understanding, but this is usually followed with an ulterior motive.
 A narcissist loves attention and praise.

-Whether you’re dealing with someone who is a bit ego-centric or a full-blown narcissist, here are three things you do when you’re dealing with their behaviour in the workplace.
+Whether you’re dealing with someone who is a bit ego-centric or a full-blown narcissist, you don’t need professional coaching to know what to do.
+Here are three things you can try when you’re dealing with their behaviour in the workplace.

 Schedule your FREE 30 Minute Discovery Call Today!

 Avoid oversharing with narcissists as they may use sensitive information against you later.
 Keep your relationship professional and always document unacceptable behaviour in writing.
 Protect yourself by maintaining healthy boundaries.
 At times, they may have an opinion that is opposite of what you believe.
 Rather than challenging their beliefs, accept you both have a difference in opinion and move on.
 A narcissist will never change their views, even if there is proof they are wrong.

 2) Understand it’s not personal

 Remember, their behaviour is about them- not you.
 When people are sporadic and unpredictable with their emotions, we may naturally try to avoid them.
 However, if you are avoiding speaking to the person, you tell their unconscious mind that they frightened you.
 Creating this fear can actually give power to that person.
 If their behaviour is affecting other people or yourself, document their actions in writing and continue to be professional.
 When we ignore the behaviour or just avoid the person, we are in fact, condoning the behaviour and teaching others what is acceptable or what you are willing to tolerate.

 3) Be creative and constructive with your criticism.